mwgabby-li/Mab/ReadMe.md

 * Do a pass over different keyword and symbol literals and consider whether to make changes.
   * `~=`, `!`, comments.
 Others...
-* Add options for unicode symbols for math instead of ASCII.
+* Add options for unicode symbols for math and types instead of ASCII.
 * Colon after conditionals instead of open block?
   * Just seems a little more natural to me...